At Sharp Six we want to help you grow your ideas and bring them to fruition as efficiently as possible.

 Rachel’s passion for advocacy can be traced back to her presentation to the Sunshine Coast Regional District board, insisting they start a recycling program.
 That precocious nine year old has since integrated a deep care for the Earth and all its inhabitants into her education, professional and volunteer pursuits.
 She believes we are more students of the Earth than we are its stewards.

 Rachel is an entrepreneurial lawyer and strategist with a broad range of skills in policy, governance, project management, fundraising, strategic planning and communications.
 She is trained in and most passionate about environmental, animal and Indigenous issues, especially where they may, could or should intersect.
 She has nearly 20 years of experience working with different types of organizations, including serving as a director for various charities, non profits, and companies, including her current role as president of Georgia Strait Alliance.
-Rachel’s professional experience includes legal practice at Aboriginal, local government and environmental non profit law firms, working on sustainable development and community art projects at UniverCity, leading Grizzly Bear Foundation’s first year of operations, and helping over 50 clients with various capacity building issues via her consultancy, Sharp Six.
+Rachel’s professional experience includes legal practice at Aboriginal, local government and environmental non profit law firms, working on sustainable development and community art projects at UniverCity, growing a national reconciliation and responsible investment initiative, leading Grizzly Bear Foundation’s first year of operations, and helping over 50 clients with various capacity building issues via her consultancy, Sharp Six.

 Rachel loves a challenged assumption, a creatively solved problem, and a good laugh.
 When she’s not in front of a laptop, she likes to lift heavy things, race down mountains and carry a book around to pretend she has time to read.
-She is a settler on unceded Coast Salish territories, and co-habits with her multitalented husband, feline fur baby Muppet, and furless baby Griffen.
+She is a settler on unceded Coast Salish territories, and co-habits with her multitalented husband, hilarious toddler Griffen, and feline fur baby Muppet.

 Identifies as: She/her, settler